Large genus bounds for the distribution of triangulated surfaces in moduli space: Preliminaries

-We define a combinatorial translation surface to be a triangulated surface equipped with a combinatorial translation structure.
-We define $\Tran{g}{T}$ to be the set of marked combinatorial translation surfaces of genus $g$ with $T$ triangles.
 By \cref{combinatorial translation structure gives translation surface}, any $S\in \Tran{g}{T}$ determines a canonical holomorphic $1$-form on $S$ that we denote by $\phi_S$.
 We call the flat metric on $S$ the $S$-metric.
 Its length element is $ds_{S}=|\phi_S|$, and area element is $|\phi_S|^2$.
 Distances in this metric shall be denoted by $d_{S}(\cdot,\cdot)$.
-As in the case of triangulated surfaces, we have denote by $\Phi:\Tran{g}{T}\to \mathcal{T}_g$ the map which sends a marked combinatorial translation surface to the underlying marked Riemann surface.
+As in the case of triangulated surfaces, we denote by the map which sends a combinatorial translation surface to the underlying Riemann surface.